Universal Design of Distance Learning Courses

 In the short video that we will watch, we will see an example of the application of universal design principles to distance learning instruction.
 The video itself is universally designed, including open captions and audio descriptions for viewers with hearing and visual impairments, respectively.
 Your handouts Real Connections: Making Distance Learning Accessible to Everyone and Equal Access: Universal Design of Instruction summarize the content of the video.

-Real Connections: Making Distance Learning Accessible to Everyone (12 minutes).
+Show video, Real Connections: Making Distance Learning Accessible to Everyone (12 minutes).

 As demonstrated in the video and handouts, considering universal design principles can lead us to a list of guidelines that can be applied as you develop distance learning courses.